learn-co-curriculum/phase-1-using-fetch/README.md

 These are all different tools that accomplish similar tasks as `fetch`.
-We'll be using `fetch` throughout the duration of the program, but you can and should research these older tools if you're interested!
+We'll be using `fetch` throughout the duration of the program, but you can and should research these other tools if you're interested!

 ## Identify Examples of the AJAX Technique on Popular Websites